thejsway/thejsway/manuscript/chapter18.md

 ### Chronometer

-Write a interactive web page with a button to start and stop a chronometer counting the number of elapsed seconds.
+Write an interactive web page with a button to start and stop a chronometer counting the number of elapsed seconds.

 ### Bouncing ball